University of Bergen: Ranking

 In 2010 the university was ranked as number 135 worldwide by the Times Higher Education World University Rankings, and 181st worldwide by the 2015/16 QS World University Rankings.
 UiB was also ranked number 148 worldwide in the July 2010 Webometrics Ranking of World Universities.
 The URAP (University Ranking by Academic Performance) has ranked UiB for 2014/2015 as the 219th worldwide.

 Tuition

 The University of Bergen, in common with other Norwegian universities, does not charge tuition fees, except for students coming from outside the EU.
-Students are however required to be members of the student welfare organisation.
-As of 2024, this fee (semesteravgift) is NOK 690 (approx. US$65) per semester, and provides access to several services, including cultural activities, childcare, refunds for many medical expenses and subsidized accommodation.
-NOK 40 of the fee is a donation to the SAIH, a student charity, but this is optional.
+Students are however required to be members of the student organisation Sammen Bergen to cover the welfare expenses.
+As of August 2026, this fee (semesteravgift) is 600 kr (approx. USD 64$) per semester, this provides access to several services, including cultural activities, childcare, refunds for many medical expenses and subsidized accommodation.

+Additionally there is added an optional 50 kr donation which goes to the SAIH, a student charity organization.